 Would you like an interesting saying that means something was an uplifting or fun experience, and want it to be a saying that people don't use all that often?
 The saying 'a shot in the arm' might be the perfect fit for what you want to talk about.
 This post unpacks the meaning and origin […]

-Bear the Brunt – Meaning, Origin and Usage
+Passing the Torch – Meaning, Origin and Usage